 I attended school back in the days of corporal punishment.
 We had an extremely strict PE teacher.
 His face looked a bit like ‘Thanos’ from the last ‘Avengers’.
-You can imagine a primary school child arriving 5 minutes late, entering through the double doors, and behold!
-‘Thanos’ staring from a corner.
+Can you imagine a primary school child arriving 5 minutes late, entering through the double doors, and behold!
+‘Thanos’ staring down at you?